opnsense/docs/source/manual/dynamic_dns.rst

 Dynamic DNS
 ====================================================

-Use the Dynamic DNS service to update DNS records when your appliance's IP addresses change, to ensure your services stay reachable.
+In order to update DNS records when the firewall's IP address changes, use a dynamic DNS service provider.

+Our `os-ddclient` plugin offers support for various dynamic DNS services using either the `ddclient <https://ddclient.net/>`_ software or our native backend.

 Prerequisites
 ---------------------------